zopefoundation/meta/config/README.rst

   Define a specific git branch name to be created for the changes.
 By default the script creates one which includes the name of the configuration type.

-The following options are only needed one time as their values re stored in ``.meta.toml.``.
+The following options are only needed one time as their values are stored in ``.meta.toml.``.

 --type